 To facilitate a direct response to concerns of the clam aquaculture industry, researchers, extension specialists and agents with diverse expertise were brought together through a round table session to identify resources available or needed to begin to address clam mortalities.

-Based on results of the growers’ survey and round table session with researchers, the following projects are being implemented during the summer in 2024 to gain preliminary information or augment existing activities.
-Funding through Florida Sea Grant is supporting services in processing/analyzing samples, purchasing supplies and/or equipment.
+Based on results of the growers’ survey and round table session, the following projects are being implemented during the summer in 2024 to gain preliminary information or augment existing activities with funding from Florida Sea Grant.

 Investigator: Shirley Baker, University of Florida (UF)/IFAS SFFGS Fisheries and Aquatic Sciences Program